EDCD/EDDI/VoiceAttack.md

   * {DEC:EDDI bond awarded reward} The number of credits received
   * {TXT:EDDI bond awarded victimfaction} The name of the faction whose ship you destroyed

+### Bond redeemed
+Triggered when you redeem a combat bond.
+To run a command when this event occurs you should create the command with the name ((EDDI bond redeemed))

+Variables set with this event are as follows:

+  * {DEC:EDDI bond redeemed amount} The amount rewarded (after any broker fees)
+  * {TXT:EDDI bond redeemed faction} The name of the faction who issued the bond

 ### Bounty awarded
 Triggered when you are awarded a bounty.
 To run a command when this event occurs you should create the command with the name ((EDDI bounty awarded))